skelegorg/skelegorg/README.md

 ### Hello

-Hey, I'm Andrew, a student in Canada, and here is where I drop all my projects.

-**current project:** personal website. check skelegorg.tk when it's done.

 <!--
 **skelegorg/skelegorg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.